How and Why Tanning Can Become Addictive

 - Taking a job that involves a lot of work outdoors.
 Since being in direct sunlight and UV rays gives you a “high,” you would be wise not to work outdoors.

-If you’re feeling like you need constant support, why not join a tanning addiction group?
-There may not be one in your area, but there are plenty on the web.
-Plus, your treatment facility leader should be able to direct you to groups that will help you keep from relapsing.
+If you feel like you need constant support, why not join a tanning addiction group?
+There may not be one in your area, but a local treatment facility leader should be able to direct you to groups that will help you keep from relapsing.

 What Happens If a Tanning Addiction Relapse Occurs?